 Offset Tracking

-The semantic of offset tracking for a super stream consumer are roughly the same as for an individual stream consumer.
+The semantics of offset tracking for a super stream consumer are roughly the same as for an individual stream consumer.
 There are still some subtle differences, so a good understanding of offset tracking in general and of the automatic and manual offset tracking strategies is recommended.

 Here are the main differences for the automatic/manual offset tracking strategies between single and super stream consuming: